CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Meshes end merged together.

-With you will have the best of both worlds by using .obj files: Vertex Colors, Objects as individual Meshes, Meshes having "filename_Scene" naming for better inspector searching and who knows what might come next.
+With this script you will have the best of both worlds by using .obj files: Vertex Colors, Objects as individual Meshes (if Use Groups checkbox is enabled), Meshes having "filename_Scene" naming for better inspector searching and who knows what might come next.

 # Ending